Moderately Mighty: To What Extent Can Internal Software Metrics Predict App Popularity at Launch?: Discussion

 \section{Discussion}

 Our empirical investigation into the predictive power of internal software metrics for application popularity reveals both promising insights and notable limitations.
 In addressing RQ1—predicting application ratings via regression—we found that the models exhibited limited generalizability, reflected in low $R^2$ scores, and failed to capture the underlying variability in the data.
-However, when reframed as a classification task (i.e., distinguishing popular from unpopular apps), model performance improved, though not substantially.
-Still, these results suggest that internal software metrics carry meaningful predictive value at release time.
+However, when reframed as a classification task (i.e., distinguishing popular from unpopular apps), model performance improved.
+These results suggest that internal software metrics carry meaningful predictive value at release time.
 A similar pattern emerged in RQ2, which examined the prediction of the \emph{DownloadsPerYear} metric.

-Overall, while software metrics alone may not fully explain application popularity, they offer valuable insight into its underlying dynamics.
-Additional non-code factors, such as developer reputation, historical performance, experience, and marketing efforts—likely play a significant role in shaping popularity outcomes~\cite{tian2015characteristics}.
-Incorporating such features in future work may lead to more accurate and comprehensive predictive models.
+It is unsurprising that software metrics alone do not fully explain application popularity.
+Clearly, non-code factors, such as developer reputation, historical performance, the level of competition for the app, the usability of its UI, and marketing efforts, will likely play a significant role in shaping popularity outcomes~\citep{tian2015characteristics}.
+Incorporating these features in future work may lead to more accurate and comprehensive predictive models.
+Considering the potential influence of the non-code factors, it is striking that internal software metrics can still offer valuable insight into app popularity.
+What seems obvious from this study is that a development organization would be unwise to ignore software metrics in deciding whether a product is ready for release.